BroadSoft-Xtended/DeveloperPortalDocs/Hub/PhoneCalls.md

-# UC-One Hub API - How to make phone calls
+# How to make phone calls

 window.parent.postMessage({api: {